Tyler Hubbard

-Tyler Reed Hubbard (born January 31, 1987) is an American singer-songwriter, and musician, best known as a member of the Nashville-based duo Florida Georgia Line.
+Tyler Reed Hubbard (born January 31, 1987) is an American singer-songwriter, and musician, best known as a member of the country music duo Florida Georgia Line.
 After that duo went on hiatus in 2021, Hubbard began recording as a solo artist on EMI Nashville.
 His first solo chart entry was a guest vocalist on Tim McGraw's "Undivided", followed by his first solo single "5 Foot 9", which topped the Billboard Country Airplay charts in 2022.
 He released his self-titled debut album in 2023.

 Early life

 Hubbard was born on January 31, 1987, in Monroe, Georgia.
 He spent much of his time on dirt bikes or playing whatever sport was in season.
 He was very involved at church and would attend multiple times a week.
 By the time he was in high school, he was leading the worship service at church and spending his free time making hip-hop/rap beats with his friends and learning to play the guitar.
 Hubbard graduated from high school at Loganville Christian Academy in 2005 and went on to study at Belmont University.